-While a jute rug is hardy, durable and easy to clean, their fibers can sometimes be rough and itchy.
+While a jute rug is hardy, durable, and easy to clean, its fibers can sometimes be rough and itchy.
 A jute rug probably wouldn’t be the best choice for babies or kids that will be playing on the floor often but would be a great choice for an older child’s bedroom.
 We also love that jute rugs are often free of chemical processing because they are a natural material.

 Animal hides, like sheepskin rugs (real or faux), are a great way to add softness and texture to a space.
 Layering a sheepskin rug in front of a crib or beside a bed is a great way to add a little softness and warmth underfoot.